software-mansion/protostar/website/docs/tutorials/09-profiling.md

 ## How to profile a contract?

-In case you have a test with high number of steps/memory holes, Protostar can help you diagnose which functions are the most expansive in terms of those resources.
+Protostar can help you diagnose which functions are the most expensive in terms of used resources.
+Protostar currently measures:
+- number of steps
+- memory holes

 If you want to generate profile for a test case, run: